Skip to content

 Base Type Descriptions:

 • Semantic: Declarative knowledge about the world—facts, concepts, decisions, preferences, and relationships between entities.
-Examples: architectural decisions, technology choices, user preferences, domain knowledge.
+Examples: architectural decisions, technology choices, schemas, domain knowledge.

-• Episodic: Time-bound experiences and events—incidents, conversations, sessions, and blockers.
-These memories have strong temporal context and represent “what happened.”
+• Episodic: Time-bound records of events—incidents, deprecations, changelog entries.
+These concepts have strong temporal context and represent “what happened.”

 • Procedural: How-to knowledge—runbooks, migration guides, code patterns, and step-by-step processes.
-These memories describe “how to do” something.
+These concepts describe “how to do” something.

 Ontologies MAY define extended types using namespace prefixes: